Quiet Title Special Master in Fulton County Georgia

-Jim Fletcher is an experienced real estate attorney, who is available as a Special Master for real estate disputes in Cobb County Georgia, including quiet title actions, tax sale quiet title, and boundary disputes.
+Jim Fletcher is an experienced real estate attorney, who is available as a Special Master for real estate disputes in Fulton County Georgia, including quiet title actions, tax sale quiet title, and boundary disputes.

 When a party seeks to quiet title to real estate, they want to remove any cloud, and conclusively establish their interest in the property.
 This need may come about because of a competing deed, a boundary dispute, an equity of redemption from a Security Deed or related to a Tax Deed, a desire to establish adverse possession, or otherwise.